Spectral action in Betti Geometric Langlands: Introduction

 such that for any point $x\in X$, its restriction via pullback along the natural evaluation

 is isomorphic, under the Geometric Satake correspondence, to the Hecke action of $\Sat^\heartsuit_G$ at the point $x\in X$. \end{theorem}

-\begin{remark} In the setting of $\cD$-modules with no prescribed singular support, the construction of such an action is a deep ``vanishing theorem" whose proof is sketched by Gaitsgory in ~\cite{Gvanish}. \end{remark}
+\begin{remark} In the setting of $\cD$-modules with no prescribed singular support, the construction of an analogous action of quasi-coherent sheaves on the stack of de Rham connections is a deep ``vanishing theorem" whose proof is sketched by Gaitsgory in ~\cite{Gvanish}. \end{remark}